A Survey on Deep Hashing Methods: Evaluation protocols

-We present the results of some representative deep supervised hashing and quantization algorithms over CIFAR-10 and NUS-WIDE.
-In CIFAR-10, 100 images are selected randomly per class (1,000 images in total) as the test query set, 500 images per class (5,000 images in total) as the training set.
-For NUS-WIDE, a subset of 195,834 images that are associated with the 21 most frequent concepts are selected.
-Each concept consists of at least 5,000 color images in this dataset.
-Afterward, 100 images per class (2,100 images in total) are sampled randomly as the test query set, 500 images per class (10,500 images in total) as the training set.
+We present the results of some representative deep supervised hashing and quantization algorithms over CIFAR-10, NUS-WIDE, ImageNet and MS COCO.
+For CIFAR-10, 100 images are selected randomly per class (resulting in 1,000 images totally) as queries and the rest of samples are adopted as the database.
+500 samples per class (resulting in 5,000 samples totally) make up the training set.
+For NUS-WIDE, a subset of 195,834 samples that correspond to the 21 most frequent labels are picked.
+Afterward, 100 samples per class (resulting in 2,100 samples totally) are picked as queries and the remaining samples make up the retrieval set.
+500 images per class (resulting in 10,500 images totally) are sampled as the training set.
+For ImageNet, 100 categories are randomly selected.
+The samples associated with these categories in the training set make up the database, and the samples in the validation set are utilized as queries.
+100 images per category are selected from the database for training.
+For MS COCO, 5,000 samples are used as queries and the rest are used as the database.
+10,000 samples from the database are selected for training.